top of page

 • Anna Chernyshova, UNDP Georgia, RR a.i.

-• Georges Van Monfort, UNDP
+• Georges Van Monfort, Deputy Director, UNDP Brussels

 Format: panel discussion and Q&A